CICE-Consortium/CICE/CONTRIBUTING.md

 [code]: https://help.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks

 ## Contributing to development
-New CICE features should first be discussed with the Consortium members in the [Bulletin Board][bulletin-board].
+New CICE features should first be discussed with the Consortium members in the [Forum][forum].

 A quick start overview of how to get the code, compile the model and run a case is available in the [README][quick-start].